3 things you need to know about your household staff

 Your home can get a little hectic, and whenever you need backup, your household staff comes through for you.

 For example, your housekeeper makes it possible for you to spend your limited free time relaxing and enjoying time with your loved ones.
-Or, thanks to your chef, you can throw a celebratory dinner at a moment’s notice.
+Or, thanks to your private chef, you can throw a celebratory dinner at a moment’s notice.

 Whether you’ve hired a nanny and a personal assistant, or an estate manager and a full household staff, the private service professionals who work in your home pour their hearts into making life better for you every day, so you feel supported and free to spend your time on what matters most.